BedrockStreaming/CodingDojo/README.md

 # Exercises
 * [KataGreed](KataGreed/README.md), about naive implementation and refactoring.

 # Practice
 When using an exercise, create a dedicated branch with the team name and the date `burton/21-02-2022` to share the code.

+# Contributing
+Feel free to suggest new exercises by opening pull requests :)